Probing thermal fluctuations through scalar test particles: The interacting model

 Here a test point particle is used to probe fluctuations of the massive scalar field in $D+1$ dimensions that is in thermal equilibrium with some reservoir.
 It is assumed the regime of small velocities and velocities fluctuations, which justify the nonrelativistic treatment for the system.
 Thus, the interaction of the test particle with the field is given through the usual Newtonian force law

 where $g$ is the charge to mass ratio of the particle.
 In this model we assume that the particle position does not change significantly and that backreaction effects can be neglected \cite{ford2004,delorenci2016}.
 Furthermore, a key ingredient in this analysis is that the particle interaction with the relevant field state is smoothly switched on and off (after a given measuring time $\tau$).
-This switching mechanism is taken to be modeled by the so-called switching function $F(t)$ and can be thought as a time-dependent coupling parameter $g$, in such a way that the $i$-th component of the particle velocity can be integrated as
+This switching mechanism, which models the transition between physical states of the background field, is implemented by the so-called switching function $F(t)$, in such a way that the $i$-th component of the particle velocity can be integrated as

 Thus one can see that fluctuations of the background field induce a stochastic force in the particle.
 As the field contributions are at thermal equilibrium, its mean expectation value is zero, and thus $\langle v_i \rangle_{\beta}=0$.
 However, it will induce dispersions of the particle velocity $\langle(\Delta v_i)^2\rangle_{\beta}=\langle v^2_i\rangle_{\beta}$.
 Indeed, even in the presence of a classical force, only quantum fluctuations will contribute to the dispersions along the classical trajectory.
-Hence, symmetrizing the product of the field to avoid ambiguities in the quantization, it follows that the velocity the velocity dispersions are given by
+Hence, symmetrizing the product of the field to avoid ambiguities in the quantization, it follows that the velocity dispersions are given by

 Following the natural splitting suggested in Eq.~\eqref{eq4}, it is convenient to present the dispersions as in Eq.~\eqref{eqphi2}, i.e.,

 so that each contribution can be easily identified.